Justin Bieber made the headlines awhile back with a statement about Christianity and church-going, and tacos. Here’s what he said:

 In other words, we have to be formed into a people who know how to live in God’s kingdom every day.

 In worship we learn to pray, to listen to God and one another, to speak to God and one another.
-We are formed as the body of Christ as we submit to the practices he gave us (things like welcoming one another, listening to one another, eating and drinking together, gospeling one another, reconciliation, forgiveness, thanksgiving, mutual submission, communal discernment, etc).
+We are formed as the body of Christ as we submit to the practices he gave us (things like welcoming one another, listening to one another, eating and drinking together, proclaiming good news to one another, reconciliation, forgiveness, thanksgiving, mutual submission, communal discernment, etc).

 Where do we start when it comes to crafting a worship rhythm that facilitates encounter and forms us toward the kingdom?